MicrosoftDocs/Hololens/hololens/settings-uri-list.md

 These are the configuration values that will be supplied to Intune:

-**Name:** An admin preferred display name for the profile **OMA-URI:** The fully qualified URI of the setting page including its [scope](/windows/client-management/mdm/policy-configuration-service-provider).
+- **Name:** An admin preferred display name for the profile.
+- **OMA-URI:** The fully qualified URI of the setting page including its [scope](/windows/client-management/mdm/policy-configuration-service-provider).
 This examples on this page are using the `./Device` scope.
-**Value:** A string value that indicates whether to hide or show *only* the specified pages.
+- **Value:** A string value that indicates whether to hide or show *only* the specified pages.
 Possible values are `hide:<pagename>` and `showonly:<pagename>`.

 Multiple pages can be specified by separating them with a semicolon, and a listing of common pages can be found below.

 1. Create a **Custom policy**.
 1. When setting the **OMA-URI** enter the fully scoped URI.
 For example: **`./Device/Vendor/MSFT/Policy/Config/Settings/PageVisibilityList`**